kayeekayee/global-workflow/cloud/AWS.md

     $ cd ~/workflow/opt/global-workflow

-For running `getic` step of workflow we will use emulator for hpcc.
+For running `getic` step of workflow we will use emulator for HPSS.

     $ ./cloud/scripts/link_hpss.sh ~/opt/bin